OpenClassrooms-Student-Center/alumnis/content/students/gabrielle_83.md

 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.

-objective: Me reconvertir dans le developpeur d'application  Python.
+objective: me reconvertir dans le développement d'applications Python

-short_description: J'aime l'architecture, l'informatique, la cinema.
+short_description: J'aime l'architecture, l'informatique, le cinema.

 # don't touch that